 Scriber & Scriber Block

-Use: The Scriber is a marking tool, used for marking lines on metals work parts.
-They produce thin, semi-permanent scratch marks
+Use: The scriber is a marking tool, used for marking lines on parts.
+They produce thin, semi-permanent scratch marks on the surface.

-- Scribers advantage over pencil marking is that they don’t erase easily, are more accuracy and easier to see on metal.
+- Scribers advantage over pencil marking is that they don’t erase easily, are more accurate and easier to see on metal.

 - Calipers provide high accuracy, repeatable measurement

-- Each form of caliper are used for various situations.
-For example, Outside Calipers are used generally for measuring pipe.
+- Each form of caliper is used for various situations.
+For example, outside calipers are used generally for measuring pipe.

 Card Wire Brush